Woodstock, New York

 Woodstock is a town in Ulster County, New York, United States, in the northern part of the county, northwest of Kingston.
 It lies within the borders of the Catskill Park.
 The population was 6,287 at the 2020 census, up from 5,884 in 2010.

+Although local Woodstock Sound-Outs were staged in the local area, the actual "Woodstock" Festival was held almost 60 mi away at Max Yasgur's farm in the town of Bethel.

 History

 The first non-indigenous settler arrived around 1770, and the town of Woodstock was established in 1787.
 Later, territory from Woodstock was contributed to form the towns of Middletown (1789), Windham (1798), Shandaken (1804), and Olive (1853).

 Woodstock played host to numerous Hudson River School painters during the late 1800s.
 The Arts and Crafts Movement came to Woodstock in 1902, with the arrival of Ralph Radcliffe Whitehead, Bolton Brown and Hervey White, who formed the Byrdcliffe Colony.
 In 1906, L. Birge Harrison and others founded the Summer School of the Art Students League of New York in the area, primarily for landscape painting.
 Ever since, Woodstock has been considered an active artists colony.
 From 1915 through 1931, Hervey White's Maverick Art Colony held the Maverick Festivals, "in which hundreds of free spirits gathered each summer for music, art, theater and drunken orgies in the woods."

 A series of Woodstock Sound-Outs were staged at Pan Copeland's farm just over the town line in Saugerties from 1967 to 1970.
 These featured folk and rock acts such as Richie Havens, Paul Butterfield, Dave van Ronk and Van Morrison and were identified with Woodstock's reputation as a summer arts colony.
 The Sound-Outs inspired the original Woodstock Festival's organizers to plan their concert at the Winston Farm in Saugerties.
 "The Sound-Outs just had a great feel", said Woodstock Festival producer Michael Lang.
 "And it was in the country and it provided all the guidelines that I needed."
 However, the town turned down their permit, and the "Woodstock" Festival was actually held almost 60 mi away at Max Yasgur's farm in the town of Bethel.

 Woodstock is also home to the Karma Triyana Dharmachakra Buddhist monastery, situated at the top of Mead's Mountain Road.